Recent faculty scholarship and related activity (selected)

 Mike Vann has edited a textbook called Twentieth Century Voices: Selected Readings in World History, available soon.

-Mike Vann, Jeffrey Dym, and Aaron Cohen presented papers on a panel entitled "Images of Power, Victory, and Defeat in Vietnam, China, and Japan" at the 2011 World History Association conference in Beijing, China.
+Mike Vann, Jeffrey Dym, and Aaron Cohen presented papers on a panel on "Images of Power, Victory, and Defeat in Vietnam, China, and Japan" at the 2011 World History Association conference in Beijing, China.
 Their papers were: "Representing Losers as Winners in Imperialized Space: Russian Émigré Monuments in China, 1920-1941” (Cohen), “Wartime Propaganda Tropes as Seen in Japanese Kamishibai (Paper Plays)" (Dym), and "“The Chinatown Syndrome: Mapping Racial Power and Sexual Desire in Colonial Vietnam" (Vann).

 Aaron Cohen presented a paper "Русские памятники Первой мировой войны. Где они? Почему они" at a June 2011 conference in St. Petersburg on the First World War and Russian Revolution.